Will Auto Insurance Pay for Lost Keys?

 The Cost of Replacing a Smart Key

+The cost of replacing a set of car keys varies by vehicle.
 It typically costs between $200 and $400 to buy a new smart key for a luxury vehicle.
 It will also be necessary to add in the cost of labor to program a smart key.
 This rate is often upwards of $100 per hour.
 The latest vehicle models are equipped with laser-cut keys that have built-in transponders to be programmed by a qualified locksmith or the car dealer.
-All in all, it will likely cost around a couple hundred dollars to replace a laser-cut key that is stolen or lost.
+All in all, it will likely cost around a couple of hundred dollars to replace a laser-cut key that is stolen or lost.
 Furthermore, another $100 will have to be paid for the key’s programming.

 The Loss of Several Keys